-Each chapter in the text is followed by several multiple choice and other homework problems that you can complete for practice.
-The last page of this syllabus lists suggested homework problems for each chapter.
+Each chapter in the text is followed by several true-false, multiple choice, and other homework problems that you can complete for practice.
+The last page of this syllabus lists the assigned homework problems for each chapter.

-Homework is voluntary and will not be collected.
+Homework will not be collected.
 Hence, homework does not directly count as part of your course grade.
-However, completing the homework will indirectly benefit you, as I take the assigned homework into account when composing examinations.
-Thus, students who put diligent effort into the homework will likely be rewarded with higher exam scores.
+However, completing the homework will indirectly benefit you, as I take the assigned homework into account when writing examinations.
+Thus, students who put diligent effort into the homework will be rewarded with higher exam scores.